 “(f) Use of operational system checks to enforce permitted sequencing of steps and events, as appropriate.”

-Therefore, good Electronic Quality Management System Software should be able to monitor and control quality procedures via the phase-gate process.
+Therefore, 21 CFR Part 11 compliant QMS software should be able to monitor and control quality procedures via the phase-gate process.
 Such a workflow ensures that records are created, reviewed, if needed, and approved by specified personnel.

 In this example, the document cannot be edited after it has been approved.
 In case a change is needed, a new version of the document must then be drafted.